bismark64/omniauth-windowslive/README.md

 # OmniAuth Windows Live

 This gem contains the unofficial WindowsLive strategy for OmniAuth.
-It originally forked from [joel's gem](https://github.com/joel/omniauth-windowslive).
+It was originally forked from [joel's gem](https://github.com/joel/omniauth-windowslive).

 ## App registration
-Like any other oauth strategy you have to register your page in the [Live Developers Apps dashboard](https://account.live.com/developers/applications/index)
+Like any other oauth strategy you have to register your page in the [Windows Live Developers Apps dashboard](https://account.live.com/developers/applications/index)

 ## Installation
 ```ruby